RyanteckLTD/RTK-000-003/scratchGPIO/scratchTutorial.md

 Configuration
 --------------
 ###Pre Configuration
 Your SD card should already be configured to the guide "raspberryPiSetup.md" located in the top folder.
-This will have your Raspberry Pi configured for use on a wireless connection, you may find for the installation of the software plugging in a wired ethernet connection may speed parts of this installtaion.
+This will have your Raspberry Pi configured for use on a wireless connection, you may find for the installation of the software plugging in a wired ethernet connection may speed parts of this installation.

 Next you will need to connect to your Raspberry Pi via an SSH Client.
 Details on how to connect can be found in the "handyTipsGuides" folder under "sshConnection".